folio-org/okapi/doc/guide.md

 * 4.4.4   - Different major version
 * 3.0.99  - Lesser minor version
 * 3.1.27  - Too small software version

-> COMMENT: it seems unnecessary to reject v3.1.27, since the interface
-> that version provides is exactly the same as the one we want.
-It
-> also seems that this will be a pretty common scenario.

-> REPLY: No, if we require .41, we do so for a reason.
-Most likely because
-> that version fixes a bug or implements functionality that we need.
-> Of course, if you do not need .41, you do not specify it.  (-Heikki)

 ### Open Issues